COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Starting Life with a Healthy Support System

-Providers in our Early Childhood Behavioral Health Program help families in need of mental health care for their children, sharing solutions from when they are born to age 6.
+Providers in our Early Childhood Behavioral Health Program help families who require mental healthcare for their children, sharing solutions from when they are born to age 6.

 Our team has expertise in treating young children who are experiencing:

 - Mood and anxiety disorders

 - Challenges with daily living skills (e.g. potty training/toileting, sleep, feeding)

 We never lose sight of the awesome responsibility that we have in helping a child with mental healthcare at the earliest stages of their lives, while supporting their families through the development of strong, trusting relationships.

 Choosing Children's National for Early Childhood Behavioral Healthcare